|

 most of the expenses and you move on.
 Then something more serious happens and

 your policy.
-You are starting to strain your nest egg and the financial security
+Your nest egg is starting to strain and the financial security

 Long term care